fedefrusc/bizaway-BE/README.md

 docker-compose up -d
 ```

 This will start MongoDB on the default port (27017).
-The `mongo-init/migration.js` script can be used for initial setup if needed.
+The `mongo-init/migration.js` script is used for initial setup.

 ---
 ## Environment Variables